mikejoh/cka-exam-clusters/README.md

 # CKA exam cluster(s) for training!

-_Please note that this repository is not actively maintained!_
+##*Please note that this repository is not actively maintained anymore!*

 In [this](https://www.cncf.io/certification/tips) official CNCF document, with some tips for you who will try to do the CKA exam, there's a table of the clusters you will be using during the exam.
 See the table below.